Swordfish90/cheap-upscaling-triangulation/README.md

 ## Algorithms

-The family is composed of three algorithms **CUT1**, **CUT2** and **CUT3**, which share the same basic steps:
+The family is made by three algorithms **CUT1**, **CUT2** and **CUT3**, that share the same fundamental steps:
-* **Triangulation**: Inspired by the method in [1], we analyze the luma plane of each 2x2 square to identify if the square has a vertical, horizontal, or diagonal orientation.
-In this last case we split the square into two triangles.
+* **Triangulation**: Inspired by the method in [1], we analyze the luma plane of each 2x2 square to determine whether it has a vertical, horizontal, or diagonal orientation.
+For diagonal orientations, we split the square into two triangles.
-* **Pattern Recognition**: We examine neighboring samples and the results of the triangulation to create an interpolation function for each side of the square.
+* **Pattern Recognition**: We examine neighboring samples and the results from the triangulation to create an interpolation function for each side of the square.
-* **Interpolation**: We use the triangulation and the function on each side to interpolate colors within the square or triangles.
+* **Interpolation**: Using the triangulation and the side-specific interpolation functions, we interpolate colors within the square or triangles.

 The three algorithms have different levels of quality and features:
 * **Passes**: Number of passes required to render the final image.
-Except the last one, every step outputs a buffer with the same resolution as the input image.
+Except for the last pass, each step outputs a buffer with the same resolution as the input image.
-* **Samples**: Number of texture samples read from the original image.
+* **Samples**: Number of texture samples.
-* **Angle Resolution**: The minimal angle the algorithm is able to correctly represent.
-Using an approach similar to [2] CUT3 is able to follow those edges.
+* **Angle Resolution**: The minimal angle the algorithm can accurately represent.
+Using an approach similar to [2], CUT3 can follow these edges more precisely.
-* **Soft Edges**: CUT2 and CUT3 are also able to improve the definition of edges which are wider than one pixel.
-This greatly helps with anti-aliased content.
+* **Soft Edges**: CUT2 and CUT3 enhance the definition of edges wider than one pixel, significantly improving the handling of anti-aliased content.

 | Algorithm                    | Passes | Samples                | Angle Resolution | Soft-Edges Handling |
 |------------------------------|--------|------------------------|------------------|---------------------|